pencilCool/pencilCool/README.md

 - Focusing on iOS
 - Well experienced in optimizing and refactoring large iOS projects
 - A DSP and Audio Tech lover
-- Good at playing wind music
+- Good at playing Dizi